Visit Newcastle Island

 2. Salmon BBQ (by reservation only)

 Enjoy a traditionally cooked BBQ salmon at the BBQ fire pit.
 A Snuneymuxw chef will take you through the process of cooking traditionally and speak of the teachings handed down through the generations of cooking the sockeye salmon.
 Your meal will include: Salmon, baked potatoes, salad, fresh fruit, traditional baked bread and drinks.
 Pre-book at least three weeks in advance.
 Minimum of 20 people required.

-Accessing the Island is made possible by the 12 passenger St. Anthony Ferry.
+Accessing the beautiful Island of Saysutshun is made possible by the 12 passenger St. Anthony Ferry.
 As well as passengers, the St. Anthony can carry camping equipment and supplies and a maximum of 3 bicycles.
-Service is provided by the Newcastle Island Ferry Service Ltd, which provides ferry service from Maffeo Sutton Park: Click here for a directions and Map of Maffeo Sutton Park.
+Service is provided by the Newcastle Island Ferry Service Ltd, which provides service from Maffeo Sutton Park: Click here for a directions and Map of Maffeo Sutton Park.

 Please Note: The Newcastle Island ferry does not go to Protection Island.
 Please contact Protection Island directly for their ferry information.